sieve-data/tbpn-twitter-bot/README.md

 )
 ```

-Then we generate lipsynced video clips using Sieve:
+Then we generate lipsynced video clips using the [Sieve Lipsync](https://www.sievedata.com/functions/sieve/lipsync) function
+using the audio and base clip.

 ```python
 def gen_video(meta: Dict):